franciszekparma/GBPET/README.md

 5. **Decoding**: Integer IDs are mapped back to tokens via the `i_2_st` dictionary, concatenated, and `</w>` is replaced with spaces.

-### Optimization: Word Frequency Method
+### Training Time

-The naive BPE implementation iterates over every word occurrence in the corpus (~3.5 million occurrences), which takes approximately 3.5 hours on standard hardware.
+The BPE training iterates over the full corpus to count pair frequencies at each merge step.
+For the Dickens corpus (~3.5 million word occurrences), this takes approximately 3-4 hours on standard hardware.
+The encoded corpus is saved to checkpoint, so this only needs to run once.

-Our optimized implementation:
-- Counts unique words (~38,000 unique words in Dickens corpus)
-- Stores word frequencies in a dictionary
-- Weights pair counts by word frequency during merge selection

-This reduces BPE training time from **~3.5 hours to ~5 minutes** while producing identical results.

 ### Post-Processing